garyrussell/message-stream-processing/README.md

 To register the component we will need to host it somewhere.
 This is where the 'processor-repository' comes in.
 More on this later.

-### Simple Message Processor
+### Simple Message Processor Functionality

-This simple Spring Boot application is going to grab the messages from Rabbit MQ that the 'simple-message-producer' writes and transform and enrich them.
+This simple Spring Boot application is going to grab the messages from Rabbit MQ that the 'simple-message-producer' writes to Rabbit, transforms and enrich them and then passes the message to the routing components of the stream.

-To make our lives simpler we will be using the same RabbitMQ instance for our message-producer to write too as well as SCDF to use as a backing message bus.

-### Installing The Transformer

-The transformer code is located in the 'simple-message-processor' project.
-This custom component performs:
+This component:

 1. Transform message to JSON
-2. Adding routing key to JSON
+2. Adds routing key to JSON

-This can be found in the Process component.
+This is done in the Process.java file.

 ```java